Meditation for March 24th

 Goal

-No matter how hard it is to stand up for you or easy it is, you are manipulating and being selfish.
-If you get your way then the other person does not.
+No matter how hard or how easy it is to stand up for yourself, you are being manipulative and selfish when you share your feelings.
+If you get your way, then the other person does not.
 Think next time your feelings are hurt.
 Is it really important to share your feelings?
 Is it a lesson for you to learn?
 Is it really that important?
 Is it a lesson to thicken your skin?
 The point is, feelings are felt, but acting on them is your decision.
-Requesting someone change his or her behavior is asking a lot from the universe.
+Requiring someone to change their behavior is asking a lot of the universe and also something you don’t deserve.

 Here are some tissues.